World Cup 2026 in Mexico: What Travelers Should Know (And Where Cancun Fits In)

 Mexico will make history in 2026, again.

-By hosting the 2026 World Cup, Mexico becomes the first country ever to host the tournament three times (1970, 1986, and 2026).
+This year's tournament makes Mexico the first country to ever to host the tournament three times (1970, 1986, and 2026).
 It is a milestone that reflects the country’s deep-rooted love of soccer, its cultural identity, and its long-standing role as a global travel destination.

 World Cup 2026 Host Cities in Mexico